ndreynolds/ndreynolds.github.com/posts/2019-02-05-learning-haskell-via-advent-of-code.md

 After looking around, I settled on [easyplot][20], which wraps the [`gnuplot`][21] command line utility.
-The package can generate `.dat` files with the plot data in the Gnuplot-supported format and can run the X11.
+The package can generate `.dat` files with the plot data in the Gnuplot-supported format and can run the X11 viewer.
 For example, the following plots two points:

 ```haskell
 > plot X11 $ Data2D [Title "Sample Data"] [] [(0, 1), (5, 2)]